José Antonio Yorba: Descendants

 Throughout the American and Mormon migration period, descendants of the Yorbas continued to marry into other prominent Spanish families, including the Cota, Grijalvas, Perralta, and Dominguez families.
 Many of today's recognizable American names in the Southern California area, including the Kraemers and Irvines, also married into these Spanish families.
 In the early twentieth century, Samuel Kraemer, who had married the last of the "grand" Yorbas, Angelina Yorba, tore down the historic Yorba Hacienda after the city of Yorba Linda refused to accept it as a donation.

-George S. Patton, World War II United States General was his great-great-great-grandson.
-His granddaughter Ramona Yorba was Patton's maternal grandmother.
+His granddaughter Ramona Yorba was the first wife of the maternal grandfather of General George S.Patton.

 The legacy of the Yorba family can be appreciated at the historic Yorba Cemetery, established in 1858, and currently surrounded by Woodgate Park.